Sunday, February 8, 2015

 For the overwhelming majority of prepper/survivalists, this is not at all practical and is not at all encouraged to consider as a mindset to engage in a firefight.
 When engaged in an unforeseen firefight, one of the best guerrilla defensive tactic is to suppress in the generally direction of the enemy fire, escape and evade.
 Training should be the majority of this art form.
 You will make your escape an immediate coarse of action with no exceptions.

 With the endless possibilities of scenarios that can be had here.
-It is encouraged to chime in with your thoughts in such matters.
-Remember to be positive and be cordial to your fellow patriots.
+It is encouraged to do your due diligence to research, apply techniques, train and assess your program to adapt to your specific defensive needs.